 What is "The Internet of Things"?

-Data is being gathered all around us all the time, whether it be a weather station monitoring rainfall, streetlamps that turn on when the light level gets too low or carbon dioxide levels in urban areas.
+Data is being gathered around us all the time, whether by weather stations monitoring rainfall, streetlamps that turn on when the light level gets too low or carbon dioxide sensors measuring CO2 levels in urban areas.
 The Internet of Things, so to speak, joins the dots.
 Increasingly data is being stored in the cloud so that machines can inform each other of data gathered in other locations and so that anyone can access the data all over the world.

 What does this mean for education?